Sending Docs Checklist for Business Entity Tax Returns

 • End of Year Payroll Summaries showing wages paid, taxes deducted and taxes paid

-You can also provide accountant login credentials and we’ll get it (use [email protected])
+You can also provide accountant login credentials to your payroll processor like ADP, Gusto, Paychex and Intuit, and we’ll get it (use [email protected]).

 • Plan Documents for new 401k plans (an introduction to your financial advisor is also nice)